kroketio/flask-yoloapi/README.md

     "data": "parameter 'age' error: you can't possibly be that old!"
 }
 ```

+When the validation proves to be unsuccessful, you may do 2 things:

+- Raise an `Exception`, it will automatically construct a JSON response.
+This is shown above.
+- Return a `Flask.Response` object, where you may construct your own HTTP response

 If you need more flexibility regarding incoming types use the `flask_yoloapi.types.ANY` type.